How Can Organizations Learn About Cyber Campaigns?

 Two main reasons organizations benefit from structuring cyber attack data in the STIX format include:

-- Interpretability – persons with or without cybersecurity industry experience can easily understand STIX formatted data.
-Organizations can therefore feature STIX data in organizational reports, hand-outs, and presentations which audiences can grasp.
+Interpretability – persons with or without cybersecurity industry experience can easily understand STIX formatted data.
+Therefore, Organizations can feature STIX data in organizational reports, hand-outs, and presentations that audiences can grasp.

-- Transferability – STIX data can also be shared via TAXII servers, or digital data transferring mechanisms used to relay information about cyber attacks.
-Communicating information, especially on current trends such as hacktivism related to repeated instances of police brutality, is essential for organizations which analyze and learn from cyber attacks and campaigns.
+Transferability – STIX data can also be shared via TAXII servers or digital data transferring mechanisms to relay information about cyber attacks.
+Communicating information, especially on current trends such as hacktivism related to repeated police brutality, is essential for organizations that analyze and learn from cyber-attacks and campaigns.